Best daily deals

 3. Partyboost

-The Xtreme 2 is compatible with JBL Connect+ which means that you can connect it with the JBL Charge 4 since it also has Connect+.
+The Xtreme 2 is compatible with JBL Connect+, which means you can connect it with the JBL Charge 4 since it also has Connect+.
 The JBL Charge 3 has the older JBL Connect feature, so you will not be able to connect to it with the Xtreme 2.
 On the other hand, the JBL Flip 5 features the newer Partyboost feature, so you also can not connect to it with the Xtreme 2.

 How’s the battery life on the JBL Xtreme 2?